 Windows have been added to the end wall allowing the side yard to be a usable space.
 The addition of doors and a pergola would have added further value and functionality to the side yard.

 1. and 3.
 Parkview, Christchurch 2 and 4.
-Hobsonville.
-Auckland 5.
-Lake Hayes Estate, Queenstown effects of surface car parking.
+Hobsonville, Auckland 5.
+Lake Hayes Estate, Queenstown frontage.

 Consolidating vehicle access to a single point improves pedestrian accessibility.

 Car crossings are consolidated at the rear of the block.